The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 Thread instance data.

-dl_module_inst_t const * inst
+module_instance_t const * mi

 Temporary structure to hold arguments for module calls.

-Definition: module_ctx.h:41
+Definition module_ctx.h:41

 Temporary structure to hold arguments for instantiation calls.